 There are several ways to work out taxable value.
 You can use commercial payroll software or the HMRC company car and car fuel benefit calculator.
 Be aware that the online facility may not work in some browsers.

 Note: Select fuel type 'E' for zero emission electric cars when calculating taxable value.
-Select fuel type 'A' for diesel cars that meet the Real Driving Emissions 2 standard (aka Euro 6d) for the 2019 to 2020 tax year.
+Select fuel type 'A' for diesel cars that meet the Real Driving Emissions 2 standard (aka Euro 6d) for the current tax year.

 You can also use the P11D working sheet 2 to work out the value by manual calculations.
 Employers can use form P11D WS2 and P11D WS2b to calculate the cash equivalent of providing car and fuel benefit to an employee.